 Simple Steps to Reverse Thyroid-Related Weight Gain

 When you have a thyroid problem, losing weight can feel daunting.
-Before you go into a complete overhaul of your eating or adopt a complicated program counting calories, carbohydrates, or fat, there are some simpler ways to start.
+Before you go into a complete overhaul of your eating, try a Paleo diet, or adopt a complicated program counting calories, carbohydrates, or fat, there are some simpler ways to start.
 Let’s take a look at these baby steps — the basic, easiest changes you can make now — that will get you quickly on the path to a healthier diet and weight loss, despite having a pre-existing thyroid condition.

 Practice mindful, slower eating

 One of the most basic things you can start doing right away is to practice mindful eating.
 Nutritional psychologist Marc David is the founder of the Institute for the Psychology of Eating and author of the book “The Slow Down Diet.”
 According to David, mindless eating — eating quickly and distractedly — slows or stops our ability to shift from “fight or flight” into “rest and digest” mode.
 It also blocks the release of hormones that help us properly digest food, feel full, and burn fat.

 How can you start practicing more mindful eating?

 - First, slow down.
 Make time to eat properly.
 Chew your food thoroughly and eat more slowly.